The "Fundamental 4" Leadership Skills for Leaders

-If you think you’ve “skipped over” any of the Fundamental 4 during your career, you won’t be as effective or fully develop your leadership potential.
+If you think you’ve “skipped over” any of the Fundamental 4 core leadership skills during your career, you won’t be as effective or fully develop your leadership potential.
 The good news is that with concerted effort, you can learn and improve skills you missed out on.

 If you can identify gaps or weaknesses in your leadership journey, you have the potential to learn, grow, and change.
 With self-awareness, communication, influence, and learning agility as the core of your leadership development, you can be confident that you’re building for new opportunities and the next level of responsibility, because these 4 are core leadership skills needed for everyone and every career stage.